There are many ways your identity can be stolen, so there isn’t one sure-fire way to prevent identity theft.

 The big downside is that most free credit monitoring services only monitor activity from one of the three major credit bureaus.
 As such, you’ll still want to regularly check your credit report from the other agencies.

-Personally, I’ve used Credit Sesame’s free credit monitoring service for years (and I recommend it).
+Personally, I’ve used Credit Karma’s free credit monitoring service (and I recommend it).

 While sitting at the airport recently, I popped onto a financial tracking app I use and noticed a fraudulent $700+ StubHub charge.
 I quickly called American Express to notify them of the unauthorized transaction and all was taken care of.